mwarning/KadNode/README.md

   * `--web-port` *port*
     Bind the web server to this local port (Default: 8053).

+  * `--auth-port` *port*
+    Bind the authentication server to this public port (Default: 8225).

+  * `--auth-gen-keys`
+    Generate a secret/public key pair.
+Use the public key to resolve the node announcing the secret key.

   * `--mode` *protocol*
     Enable IPv4 or IPv6 mode for the DHT (Default: ipv4).